ALib C++ Library

 4. Conversion Of Ticks To DateTime Values

 As it still might be suitable in special situations to convert Ticks to human-readable calendar dates and clock times, class TickConverter is provided.
-This class allows to convert values of type Ticks to values of type DateTime and vice versa, which then can be converted further.
-Of-course, it is up to the software using this type, to assure that these ambiguities are duly made transparent to the end-user of a software: The end user has to know how converted monotonic clock values are to be interpreted!
+This class allows converting values of type Ticks to values of type DateTime and vice versa, which then can be converted further.
+Of course, it is up to the software using this type, to ensure that these ambiguities are duly made transparent to the end-user of a software: The end user has to know how converted monotonic clock values are to be interpreted!

 To provide an understanding for this whole issue, a sample may help: Module ALox provides tools to implement application logging.
 As it is important to have a steady monotonic relationship between each log entry in respect to the moment of their occurrence, the module stores a Ticks value with each entry.
 In many cases, end-users are in fact just interested in two pieces information concerning a log entry's creation time: